cap-js/telemetry/README.md

 ### `telemetry-to-caas`

 Exports traces and metrics to CaaS (Collector as a Service).
-Log export is optional and requires additional configuration.
 CaaS acts as a managed OpenTelemetry Collector that can route telemetry data to downstream backends like SAP Cloud Logging.

 Use via `cds.requires.telemetry.kind = 'to-caas'`.